KeflerExe/Symbols-Alphabets-and-Strings/README.md

 & h ho hol hola

-**Suffixes**: write to the output file the set of strings that are suffixes of each corresponding input string.
+**4. Suffixes**: write to the output file the set of strings that are suffixes of each corresponding input string.
 For the example input, the output would be similar to the following:

 & b ab bab bab bbab abbab abbab